 Miriam McBride (she/her/hers) is an artist and advocate, creating and organizing around food sovereignty, social and racial justice, and liberation.
-She co-leads the development and direction of TPA’s Youth Voice Team efforts.
+She co-leads the development and direction of TPA’s Youth Voice Initiative efforts.

 “When I used to think about justice, especially around land and food, I never imagined it being a fight that I was part of.
 The faces that fought against environmental injustices didn’t match mine.
 But I know now, that fight not only includes me but is shaped and powered through me and folks historically and spiritually connected to this land.
 I know that the fight to protect Mother Earth and the fight to liberate our people is one in the same.
 I know that the power in reconnecting to the land and connecting our power in community is one in the same.
 I know that unearthing my ancestry and unearthing healing is one in the same.”